sergeyklay/gstore/README.rst

 **Sync all repos from all organizations**

-To get a list of all organizations for a user, ghsync will need a GitHub
+To get a list of all organizations for a user, ghs will need a GitHub
 username:

 .. code-block:: bash

-   ghsync --token "$TOKEN" --user "$GH_USER" -- ~/backup
+   ghs --token "$TOKEN" --user "$GH_USER" -- ~/backup

 **Sync all repos from Acme organization**